programmer90000/linux-set-up-docs-backup/docker/install-docker.md

 Test this on a VM.
-If the command runs, add it to the main repo:
+If the command runs, add it to the main repo.
+Note: Docker should be able to run on a VM:

 ```
 sudo apt update